What is link building and why do people spend so much time on it?

 But some of the other link building strategies, such as broken link building, require active effort on your part.

-Every week I receive 30 to 50 emails from other bloggers.
+Every week I receive 10 to 20 emails from other websites.
 These emails fall into two categories:

 - they want me to link to their content in one of my published articles